thednp/svg-path-commander/README.md

 * converting and optimizing *SVGPathElement* for use in third party application; our [KUTE.js](https://github.com/thednp/kute.js) animation engine is using it to process *SVGPathElement* coordinates for [SVG morphing](https://thednp.github.io/kute.js/svgMorph.html) and [SVG cubic morphing](https://thednp.github.io/kute.js/svgCubicMorph.html);
 * animators that work with SVGs and need tools for performing specific path command processing;
+* front-end developers looking to spice up the content by combining, splitting or transforming paths;
 * font-icon creators can use it in both Node.js and web applications to process, optimize and test their creations.